 Sophie was receiving daily reading lessons with her teaching assistant via video call, and twice-weekly braille lessons with her QVTI, which the family say have been brilliant.
 But the rest of the school day was a constant struggle.
 The worksheets provided by the school weren’t accessible with JAWS software, and the staff didn’t seem to understand the family’s unique requirements.

-After Sophie’s mum called the Guide Dogs Advice Line, our Education Support Officer was able to speak directly with the school.
+After Sophie’s mum called us, our Specialist Education Support Officer was able to speak directly with the school.

 We firstly suggested that worksheets are provided in a more accessible word format.
 Then, after speaking with the school’s SENCo and explaining the challenges, they suggested increasing Sophie’s daily video link teaching to include an additional hour for maths.
 The school also agreed to arrange a loan of tactile equipment, such as plastic numbers and symbols to help with the maths lessons.